WyteEngine/WyteEngine/README.md

 **WARNING!
 This project is work in progress!**

 - The folder named `Assets/Wyte` is all components of the Wyte Engine.
 Copy that folder into your unity projects.
-- Then load the main scene " `Game.unity` ."
+- `Assets/Demo` is the demo project for the Wyte Engine.
+Please refer it to use.

 I won't write more informations because this project is WIP.